 Both funds and direct co-investments need to satisfy a strict set of investment criteria applied under EIF’s normal investment process.
 In terms of direct co-investments, we look for a qualified and credible partner, with extensive experience in the specific deal and whose reputation is at stake when undertaking any single investment.
 You are eligible to apply to become an EIF Financial Intermediary under BIF provided you fulfil, amongst others, the following criteria:

-About 3 to 6 eligible Fund Managers, across a 4 year investment period, can receive BIF resources to be invested into innovative high-growth SMEs and small MidCaps.
-The Fund Managers can already submit investment proposals to EIF, and BIF’s investment period will start from January 2013 onwards.
+About 5 to 6 eligible Fund Managers, across a 4 year BIF investment period starting from January 2013, can receive BIF resources to be invested into innovative high-growth SMEs and small MidCaps.
 Should the investment proposal meet the criteria listed above, your team will pass several screenings before the EIF undertakes to start a full due diligence process and brings the proposal further through EIF’s approval steps.